toddharrison/BetonQuest/docs/Documentation/Compatibility.md

 ```YAML linenums="1"
 %betonquest_someGreatQuest:objective.killZombies.left%
 ```

+Global variables may also be called.
+The `globaltag` type returns `true` or `false`, depending on the presence of the tag.
+The `globalpoint` type will return an integer for the current point total value.

+To text these variables you would use this command:
+`/papi parse --null %betonquest_<PackageName>:<GlobalVariableType>.<Property>%`

 ### Variable: `ph`

 You can also use placeholders from other plugins in BetonQuest.
 Simply insert a variable starting with `ph`, the second argument should be the placeholder without percentage characters.